 - Talk to your patients about how to prevent infections and their spread (e.g. vaccination, good hygiene and hand washing)

-The Australian report on antimicrobial use and resistance in human health (AURA 2017) collates data on antimicrobial use and resistance in the Australian healthcare system, including from public and private hospitals.
+The Australian report on antimicrobial use and resistance in human health (AURA 2021) collates data on antimicrobial use and resistance in the Australian healthcare system, including from public and private hospitals.
 The AURA 2021 report found that:

 - Vancomycin-resistant enterococci (VRE) is a major healthcare problem in Australia.

 - Australia has higher rates of resistance to vancomycin in Enterococcus faecium when compared to more than 30 European countries, though rates have levelled off in recent years.